 Against the background of the spread of the coronavirus, the Würzburg University Library has implemented the requirements of the Bavarian State Ministry of Science and the Arts to restrict public access and services.
 We ask for your understanding for these measures in view of the current exceptional situation.

-- A vaccination, recovery or test certificate (3G rule) is required to access the Law Library (also for short research, for scanning or for borrowing).
+- A vaccination or recovery certificate (2G rule) is required to access the departmental library (also for short research, for scanning or for borrowing).

-The departmental library will be open again for borrowing media from 15.03.2021.
+The departmental library is open for borrowing media.

 The following special conditions of use apply:

 Access to the departmental library via Building 2 and Building 3

 - Admission is limited to a maximum number of persons and is regulated by staff of the departmental library.